publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVII/ptD/m__us_usc_t12_s2279f.md

         (1) __In general__

-            After a merger under subsection (a) of this section, a board of directors shall be created for the resulting bank.
+            After a merger under subsection (a), a board of directors shall be created for the resulting bank.

         (2) __Composition__